When does my license expire?

 How do I renew my license?

-Please see the “Online License Renewal” link below.
+Please see the “TMB Respiratory Care Practitioner Renewal” link below.

 How many CEUs does Texas require?

-- A practitioner who also holds a current license, registration, or certification in another health care profession or a current license, registration, or certification as a respiratory care practitioner in another state, territory, or county may satisfy the CE requirements for renwal in Texas with hours counted toward renewal of another license, registration, or certification as long as the hours meet all the current requirements.
+A practitioner who also holds a current license, registration, or certification in another health care profession or a current license, registration, or certification as a respiratory care practitioner in another state, territory, or country may satisfy the CE requirements for renewal in Texas with hours counted toward renewal of another license, registration, or certification as long as the hours meet all current requirements.

 Can I get all of my CEUs online?

-Are your courses approved by both the AARC and the Texas Respiratory Board?
+Are your courses approved by both the AARC and the Texas Medical Board (TMB)?

 How much does my renewal cost?

 License renewal is $106.
 An initial license is $125.